sebastianbrzustowicz/Data-scraping-webapp/README.md

 # Data-scraping-webapp
-Django app.
+Django + Pandas.
 Scrap table from any website.

 1. Provide url for website that contain table data
 2. Specify number of this table (i.e. if there is only one table enter 0)